 The social question in content moderation

 Being mistakenly overheard is a very small version of something which happens all the time on a much larger scale.
 Particularly in an age where cultural ideas spread virally, it’s not unusual for people to find it hard to keep up with what the conversations around them mean.
 For example, a new hit crime series on Netflix may leave someone confused, at least for a day or two, as to why they keep hearing people describing gruesome murders.

-If this kind of event can temporarily wrong-foot human beings, though, it’s a much more persistent problem for content moderation systems.
+If this kind of event can temporarily wrong-foot human beings, it’s a much more persistent problem for content moderation systems.
 After all, while office worker can ask their colleagues what is going on, content moderation generally can’t directly ask the user what they mean, even when human moderators are involved.
 Automated systems, meanwhile, can maintain full awareness of anything happening on-platform – but often have little scope to understand that in terms of the wider world.

-In one way, this situation is unsurprising: content moderation systems have evolved to meet specific business needs, such as protecting brand reputation, maintaining revenue, and protecting user safety, and the state of the art is extremely effective at achieving this.
-Tools from filter lists to machine learning are very powerful when the aim is to create clear boundaries for acceptable speech.
+In one way, this situation is unsurprising: content moderation systems have evolved to meet specific business needs, such as protecting brand reputation, maintaining revenue, and protecting user safety, and state of art is extremely effective at achieving this.
+Tools from filter lists to machine learning are powerful when the aim is to create clear boundaries for acceptable speech.

-They are less well-suited, however, to these situations which can cause the greatest friction with users, when seemingly normal interactions are punished without any apparent explanation.
-No matter how well trained and refined a business’s content moderation is, a system focused on the platform will always have the potential to be surprised by the world-changing around it.
+They are less well-suited, however, to these situations, which can cause the greatest friction with users when seemingly normal interactions are punished without any apparent explanation.
+No matter how well-trained and refined a business’s content moderation is, a system focused on the platform will always have the potential to be surprised by the world-changing around it.

 The cultural stakes of moderation